Sabre (travel reservation system): Development of SABRE

+Migration to PARS

+IBM generalized its knowledge of how to automate airline reservations into PARS (Programmed Airline Reservation System).
+PARS ran on models 40 through 75 of the newer IBM System/360 mainframe family, though Model 65 was the most popular one for airlines.
+The operating system component of PARS evolved into ACP (Airlines Control Program), and later in 1979 became TPF (Transaction Processing Facility).

+By 1971, PARS was the industry standard.
+In 1971, United Airlines gave up on its earlier experiments with UNIVAC and deployed Apollo, a PARS-based system.
+From 1971 to 1973, American migrated SABRE to a PARS-based system running on System/360 mainframes.
+This decision meant that by 1971, nine of the top ten U.S. major airlines were using PARS.

-In 1972, SABRE was migrated to IBM System/360 systems in a new underground location in Tulsa, Oklahoma.
-Max Hopper joined American Airlines in 1972 as director of SABRE, and pioneered its use.
-Originally used only by American Airlines, the system was expanded to access by travel agents in 1976.
+As part of the migration, the SABRE data center was moved from New York to a new underground location in Tulsa, Oklahoma.
+Max Hopper joined American Airlines in 1972 as director of SABRE, and pioneered its broader deployment beyond American Airlines itself.
+SABRE was expanded to allow direct access by travel agents in 1976.

-With SABRE up and running, IBM offered its expertise to other airlines, and soon developed Deltamatic for Delta Air Lines on the IBM 7074, and PANAMAC for Pan American World Airways using an IBM 7080.
-In 1968, they generalized their work into the PARS (Programmed Airline Reservation System), which ran on any member of the IBM System/360 family and thus could support any sized airline.
-The operating system component of PARS evolved into ACP (Airlines Control Program), and later to TPF (Transaction Processing Facility).
-Application programs were originally written in assembly language, later in SabreTalk, a proprietary dialect of PL/I, and now in C and C++.
+Independence from American Airlines

-By the 1980s, SABRE offered airline reservations through the CompuServe Information Service, and the Prodigy Internet Service GEnie under the Eaasy SABRE brand.
+By the mid-1980s SABRE was the dominant system in the United States, processing 45% of all airline reservations.
+50,000 travel agents in the nation used SABRE.
+SABRE offered airline reservations through the CompuServe Information Service, and General Electric's GEnie under the Eaasy SABRE brand.
 This service was extended to America Online (AOL) in the 1990s.

 American and Sabre separated on March 15, 2000.
 Sabre had been a publicly traded corporation, Sabre Holdings, stock symbol TSG on the New York Stock Exchange until taken private in March 2007.
-The corporation introduced the new logo and changed from the all-caps acronym "SABRE" to the mixed-case "Sabre Holdings", when the new corporation was formed.
+The corporation introduced the new logo and changed from the all-caps acronym "SABRE" to the mixed-case "Sabre Holdings".
 The Travelocity website, introduced in 1996, was owned by Sabre Holdings.
 Travelocity was acquired by Expedia in January 2015.
-Sabre Holdings' three remaining business units, Sabre Travel Network, Sabre Airline Solutions and Sabre Hospitality, today serves as a global travel technology company.
+Sabre Holdings' three remaining business units, Sabre Travel Network, Sabre Airline Solutions and Sabre Hospitality, today collectively operate as a global travel technology company.

-Other airline systems

-In 1982, Advertising Age reported that "United Airlines operates a similar system, Apollo, while Eastern operates Mars and Delta operates Datas."
-Braniff International's Cowboy system was considered by Electronic Data Systems for building an airline-neutral system.